aliyun/aliyun-oss-ruby-sdk/README.md

       :access_key_id => 'access_key_id',
       :access_key_secret => 'access_key_secret')

-In specific, the 'endpoint' is the OSS service address.
+In specific, the `endpoint` is the OSS service address.
 The address may vary based on different regions for the node.
-For example, the address for a Hangzhou node is: 'http://oss-cn-hangzhou.aliyuncs.com'.
-For addresses for other nodes, see:
+For example, the address for a Hangzhou node is: `http://oss-cn-hangzhou.aliyuncs.com`.
+For addresses for other nodes, see:  [Node List][region-list].
-[Node List][region-list].

-The 'access_key_id' and 'access_key_secret' are credentials for your service.
-You can view the 'access_key_id' and 'access_key_secret' in "Console" on the official website.** Please keep your AccessKeySecret safe.
+The `access_key_id` and `access_key_secret` are credentials for your service.
+You can view them in `Console` on the official website. **Please keep your AccessKeySecret safe.
 Disclosing the AccessKeySecret may compromise your data security**.

 #### Use a bound domain as the endpoint